Nankin Bantam Chicken: A Complete Breed Guide

 While calm, some sources show that male Nankin Bantams can exhibit aggression, particularly during the mating season.
 This is a factor to consider when keeping or integrating multiple roosters with other breeds.

-In mixed flocks with larger chickens, the diminutive Nankin Bantam may struggle to compete for food and resources, often staying at the periphery of the foraging area.
+In mixed flocks with larger chickens, the diminutive Nankin Bantam may struggle to compete for food.
+It often stays at the periphery of the foraging area.
 One may need to ensure adequate access to food and water.

-Finally, as mentioned earlier, the round shape of Nankin Bantam eggs can lead to difficulties during artificial incubation, making natural incubation by the hens often the preferred method.
+Finally, as mentioned earlier, the round shape of Nankin Bantam eggs can lead to difficulties during artificial incubation.
+As a result, natural incubation by the hens is often the preferred method.

 What is a Nankin Bantam chicken?